Course

 Case Study #1

 Mary, an 18-year-old 40-week G1P0 patient, presents for induction of labor.
-Her pregnancy is only complicated by a history of smoking that ceased at the beginning of pregnancy; some drug use of marijuana that also ended prior to pregnancy.
+Her pregnancy is only complicated by a history of smoking that ceased at the beginning of pregnancy.
+Some drug use of marijuana also ended before pregnancy.
 Mary reports that the father of the baby was abusive, both physically and emotionally, and is no longer around.
-She is accompanied by her mother, who will serve as her support person throughout labor.
+She is accompanied by her mother, who will support her throughout labor.
 The pair appear to have a good relationship and have attended birthing classes in preparation for delivery.

 Mary states she is giving her baby up for a private adoption.
 The adoptive mother will be present at birth.
 Mary requests to be able to hold the baby and see the baby during her stay in the hospital.
 A social worker and counselor have both been working with Mary during her pregnancy.
 Mary has put her college courses on hold until after the baby is born and is currently working full-time in retail.